Arizona honors 19 firefighters killed by flames 5 years ago

-PRESCOTT, Ariz. — Saturday marks five years since 19 wildland firefighters died in Arizona, overrun by flames in a brush-choked canyon.
+PRESCOTT, Ariz. — Nineteen firefighters who died five years ago when they were overrun by a wildfire in a brush-choked canyon in Arizona were honored Saturday at a memorial service.

+The event in Prescott featured bell tolls and the reading of the names of the Granite Mountain Hotshots who died June 30, 2013, in Yarnell, northwest of Phoenix.

-The city of Prescott, north of Phoenix, is honoring them with a service that includes a moment of silence at the time of their deaths and the ringing of a bell 19 times.
+The service in the city of Prescott also included a moment of silence at the time of their deaths.

-The loss of nearly the entire Granite Mountain Hotshot crew reverberated across the country, becoming the deadliest day for firefighters since the Sept.
+The loss of nearly the entire crew reverberated across the country, becoming the deadliest day for firefighters since the Sept.
 11, 2001, terrorist attacks.
 The Granite Mountain Hotshots were the only such elite firefighting crew tied to a municipal fire department.

 Over the years, signs of the men have sprung up around the communities they fought to protect.

-A life-size bronze statue of a wildland firefighter stands at the trailhead of a state park created for the firefighters.
+A life-size bronze statue of a wildland firefighter stands at the trailhead of a state park created for them.
 A plaque near an alligator juniper tells the story of how the crew saved the giant tree.

 “While there is no man-made memorial that could fully capture the true essence and spirit of our Granite Mountain Hotshots, I am confident that this memorial will do justice to their legacy and bring healing and hope to the families and our community,” Prescott Mayor Greg Mengarelli recently told The Daily Courier newspaper.